 The Importance of Shelter

 Many predators (especially Coyotes in our area) hunt at night.
 Due to this it is increasingly important that your goats are locked up and safe.
 Even with a Livestock Guardian Dog this is recommended as an extra precaution.
+This is one of the key safeguards we have implemented on our farm to ensure our goats are safe from predators.

 While goats only need a three-sided shelter, this is an extra precaution but gives us peace of mind.
 Even with the top of the dutch door cracked to allow for ventilation, it is unlikely that a coyote or other large predator would make it in.